morsedigital/dotmailer/README.md

 ### Create

-`Dotmailer::Client#create_data_field` will attempt to create a new data field.
+`Dotmailer.create_data_field` will attempt to create a new data field.
 On success it returns true, on failure it raises an exception:

-    client.create_data_field 'FIELD3', :type => 'String'
+    Dotmailer.create_data_field 'FIELD3', :type => 'String'
     => true

-    client.create_data_field 'FIELD3', :type => 'String'
+    Dotmailer.create_data_field 'FIELD3', :type => 'String'
     => Dotmailer::DuplicateDataField